-- Moreover, it is much easier to read and understand the Eye language rather than gazing or staring at body parts.
+- Moreover, it is much easier to read and understand the Eye language, rather than gazing or staring at other body parts.

-- The interpretation of eye movements, helps the Forensic experts to understand the complex ways in which humans make decisions for non trivial tasks.
+- The interpretation of the eye movements, helps the Forensic experts, to understand the complex ways, in which human beings make decisions, for non trivial tasks.

 - Looking up or down or sideways, lateral movements, gazing or staring, glancing, making or breaking eye contact, avoiding eye contact, tears, blinking etc. all can be interpreted.